Esri/TRIRIGA-Indoors-FME-ETL/README.md

          2. ASSIGNMENT_TYPE:
              1. "hotel" if a space is all of these
                  1. assignable
-                 2. part of an area
+                 2. part of an area (has AREA_ID)
-             2. "none" if a space is all of these (Dave changed from "office")
+             2. "none" if a space is all of these
                  1. assignable
                  2. not part of an area
-                 3. not assigned to a person
+                 3. not assigned to a person (i.e. No People have UNIT_ID set to the Unit) (future support)
-             3. "office" is a space is all of these (future implementation)
+             3. "office" if a space is all of these (future support)
                  1. assignable
                  2. not part of an area
-                 3. assigned to a person
+                 3. assigned to a person (i.e. any People have UNIT_ID set to the Unit)
              4. "not assignable" if a space is
-                 1. not assignable
+                 1. not a hotel or none above (implies not assignable, but not checked specifically)
          3. ASSIGNABLE: Set to a space's TRIRIGA's triCurrentSpaceClass.triAssignableBL (extended geodatabase only)
       5. AREAS:
-         1. AREA_ID: Populated with the TRIRIGA Spec ID for the spacegroup
+         1. AREA_ID: Populated with the TRIRIGA Spec ID for the space group
          2. AREA_NAME: Populated with TRIRIGA's space group name (RecordInformation.triNameTX)
          3. AREA_TYPE: "hotel"